-True to their word, this site offers insightful commentary and educational information (for free) on high dividend stocks; it is almost as if your college professor were right there to give you daily lessons on high dividend stock investing.
+True to their word, this site offers insightful commentary and free educational information on high-dividend stocks; it is almost as if your college professor were right there to give you daily lessons on high-dividend stock investing.

 Dividend Investor says they have the "Best dividend data on the web!"

-They certainly have a lot of dividend data, and their quote page on their home screen is FANTASTIC.
+They certainly have a lot of dividend data, with a fantastic quote page on their home screen.
 Their premium content is the most expensive out of the high dividend stock sites, but it may be worth it.

-I appreciate the key points for dividend investors near the bottom of the Website because it is critical all investors understand income sources, tax treatment, and historical ratings.
+As an investor, you may appreciate the key points for dividend investors near the bottom of the site because it covers critical information on income sources, tax treatment, and historical ratings.